 The Communications Staff consists of highly trained, certified Telecommunicators who take pride in the high expectations set forth by this agency.
 The Fayetteville Police Department's Communications Center is one of two emergency call centers within the state of North Carolina to achieve the Triple Accredited Center of Excellence (TRI-ACE) accreditation from the International Academy of Emergency Dispatch in three disciplines: Emergency Medical Dispatch, Emergency Police Dispatch, and Emergency Fire Dispatch.
-The Division is also accredited through the Commission on Accredited Law Enforcement Association (CALEA) under the Police Department and is in the process of achieving its stand-a-lone accreditation through CALEA.
+The division most recently completed its stand-alone accreditation through the Commission on Accredited Law Enforcement Association (CALEA).

 Accidental calls happen.
 Children playing with the phone, entering a wrong area code, or even a pocket dial.
 We understand!
 If you accidentally call 911, or your children accidentally call 911, don't hang up!
 Please stay on the line and simply inform the 911 call taker of the accidental dial.
 If you hang up, we will attempt to call you back numerous times, attempt to locate you using various methods, and dispatch officers to conduct a well-being check.